mgh35/brews/docs/daybook.md

 Looking at navigation, hitting yet another stumbling block.
 Looks like `react-router-dom` is the thing.
 Still waiting for the point when all of this growing infra pays off...

+# 2020-09-20

+As has become the theme, the next change requires yet another rethink.
+This time, the issue is around how to manage the submission of a new Brew.
+On pressing Add Brew, I want
+to:

+- Submit an API call to add a Brew
+- Mark the form as un-editable (but not clear it), with a spinner or something
+- When the API call comes back:
+  - If success, clear out the form
+  - If failure, show an error message but leave the form as is

+It feels like the problem is:

+- My form is now off Redux (per the various discussion on redux-forms)
+- But my API call is currently mediated through redux(-saga)
+- So on API callback:
+  - The Store doesn't have state needed to process the form change
+  - The Component doesn't have a hook to the callback

+which would suggest that the way forward is either:

+1. Move the form state back to Redux
+2. Bring the API call into the Component (so the components is completely off Redux)

+The main reason for using Redux was for educational purposes.
+So hard to justify going further down that path now that it's really starting to be an impediment.
+I think at this junction, then, I call the Redux experiment over and go with (2).
+To be decided whether better to then refactor Redux out at one go or to remove components as the need arises.
+Will see how this first change goes.